- What is thought suppression

 Thought suppression is found to be a key contributor to mental disorders such as such as depression, anxiety disorder, panic attack, and obsessive-compulsive disorder5.

-Exposure to a traumatic event can result in post-traumatic stress disorder (PTSD).
 Because of fear conditioning, distressing thoughts and intrusive memories of traumatic experiences are prevalent among those with PTSD, despite repeated efforts to suppress them.

 The paradoxical effect shows that avoidant thought control strategies can backfire because they lead to the mental activity one wants to avoid.